trambarhq/relaks-media-capture-example/README.md

 ## VideoDialogBox

-The source code `VideoDialogBox` ([video-dialog-box.jsx](https://github.com/trambarhq/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx)) is organized like that of any functional React component.
+The source code of `VideoDialogBox` ([video-dialog-box.jsx](https://github.com/trambarhq/relaks-media-capture-example/blob/master/src/video-dialog-box.jsx)) is organized like that of any functional React component.
 The top half of the function consists of set-up code that invokes various hooks.
 The bottom half consists of UI rendering code. `VideoDialogBox` is a Relaks component so it's declared as async.
 Asynchronous operations are performed in the middle of the function--after hook invocations and before UI code.

-In addition to the [usual rules concerning hook usage](https://reactjs.org/docs/hooks-rules.html), Relaks requires that all hooks to be called prior to the first use of the `await` operator.
+In addition to the [usual rules concerning hook usage](https://reactjs.org/docs/hooks-rules.html), Relaks requires that all hooks to be called prior to the first call to the `show()`.

 The component's full source code is listed below.
 We'll break it down section by section further down the page.
 Just skim through it.